craigmcn/craigmcn.github.io/_posts/2019-08-12-hotline-bling.md

 [Views](https://en.wikipedia.org/wiki/Views_(album)), but released as a single in 2015.
 The [Daniela Andrade](https://www.danielaandrade.com/) version is from a 2015 performance.

-To be frank, I think Drake’s version is awful.
-Daniela Andrade’s version is good, but the content doesn’t fit.
+To be frank, I think the song is generally awful and Drake doesn’t make it better.
+Daniela Andrade’s version is good, but the content doesn’t fit her style.

 <div class="video-container">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/uxpDa-c-4Mc" frameborder="0" allowfullscreen title="Video: Hotline Bling by Drake"></iframe>